aefarrell/picomite_library/README.md

 > [!TIP]
 > I use popOS at home and I found initially that the PicoCalc would connect, attach to ttyUSB0, and immediately disconnect.
 The solution was to uninstall `brltty`.

 Which is the PicoCalc being detected and attached to `/dev/ttyUSB0`.
-The user requires read-write permission to connect to the device, which can be accomplished by adding it to the group the device is in with `ls`.
+The user requires read-write permission to connect to the device, which can be accomplished by adding the user to the same group as the device.

 ~~~bash